 A vast beam matrix has enshrouded the Earth.
 This glowing blue grid forms the Restrictor Shield, 99 sectors deep and teeming with hostile alien life.
-Your mission is to move through all sectors, destroying the enemy craft as you progress.
-Deeper sectors reveal new enemy types, each with their own method of impeding your success.
+The player's mission is to move through all sectors, destroying the enemy craft as they progress.
+Deeper sectors reveal new enemy types, each with their own method of impeding success.

-The player's ship can only move left and right, travelling along one of five beams as the blue beam matrix scrolls towards them.
-The ship is armed a laser lariat and torpedoes, with the laser being the principle weapon.
+The player's ship can only move left and right, traveling along one of five beams as the blue beam matrix scrolls towards them.
+The ship is armed with a laser lariat and torpedoes, with the laser being the principle weapon.
 When the fire button is pressed, the laser will shoot along the beam the player is currently on.
 The main aim is to destroy all white saucers in a sector, causing the Sector Sentinel to appear.
-This can only be destroyed with a torpedo – three are given to the player at the start of each sector – and a successful hit awards bonus points before play progresses to the next sector.
+This can only be destroyed with a torpedo-- three are given to the player at the start of each sector--and a successful hit awards bonus points before play progresses to the next sector.

 White Enemy Saucers

-These are the main enemies you'll encounter.
-There are 15 in each sector, and you'll need to blast every one of them before you can progress.
-Saucers change up their attack pattern every few sectors e.g. dodging from left to right while spewing a string of bombs, or simply flying towards your ship in an attempt to ram you.
-Once you've destroyed all of the saucers in a sector a Sentinel craft will appear, giving you a chance to destroy it.
+These are the main enemies the player will encounter.
+There are 15 in each sector, and every one will need to be blasted to progress to the next level.
+Saucers change up their attack pattern every few sectors e.g. dodging from left to right while spewing a string of bombs, or simply flying towards the player's ship in an attempt to ram them.
+Once all saucers in a sector are destroyed, a Sentinel craft will appear, giving a chance to destroy it.
 Saucers appear from Sector 1.

 Brown Space Debris

-This rock-hard refuse will fly in a straight line down a beam at you.
-Normal laser fire will not damage it, so it can be avoided or destroyed with one of the three torpedoes you are given at the start of each life.
-Space debris starts appearing from Sector 2 onwards.
+This rock-hard refuse will fly in a straight line down a beam at the player.
+Normal laser fire will not damage it, so it can be avoided or destroyed with one of the three torpedoes given at the start of each life.
+Space debris starts appearing from Sector 2 onward.

 Yellow Chirper Ships